 Sometimes; municipalities have police powers that are based on their responsibility to protect public health, safety and welfare and they generally may place reasonable time, place, manner restrictions on public rights including access to beaches and waterways where such action is reasonable.
 On the coast, the California Coastal Commission reviews proposed ordinances that seek to limit access to insure that these restrictions are no more restrictive than necessary.

 How do I report a stranded or beached marine animal?

 Stranded or beached marine animals, sometimes whales, occasionally wash up on beaches.
 This is a natural occurrence and there are several organizations equipped to respond.
 It is important to stay back from any marine mammal found on a beach.
 NOAA Fisheries maintains a list of contact information for reporting stranded marine mammals.
 More information is available from The Marine Mammal Center, including contact information for a specific region.

 Who should I call if I see oil on the water?

 Oil spills can be reported 24 hours a day seven days a week by calling 1.800.852.7550 or 1.800.OILS.911.
-Additional information about oil spill response can be found at California Department of Fish and Wildlife.
+Additional information about oil spill response can be found at the California Department of Fish and Wildlife.